 Because this type of fraud can be difficult to spot, it’s worth confirming directly with the solicitor over the phone (using the number on their website, not the email) that this is indeed their company’s account.

 It’s worth once confirmed that you transfer a small amount of money (even £1 or £5 is sufficient) to their account as a test.
 When your solicitor verifies that they have received this money, then you can proceed and send the full amount.

 Choosing the best option for you

-As one of the most stressful parts of moving home, it isn’t an easy decision.
+As one of the most stressful parts of moving home, choosing between online conveyancing or using a local company isn’t an easy decision.

 If you prefer face to face contact and being able to drop documents in despite the 9 to 5 opening hours, then choosing a local firm could be your best option.

-However, if you’ve researched a firm and the reviews are good, the price is slightly cheaper and you feel safe, then use an online firm.
+However, if you’ve researched an online conveyancing firm and the reviews are good, the price is slightly cheaper and you feel safe, then use an online firm.